Java licensing

 Oracle’s Claims for Back Payments and How They’re Calculated

 One of the most daunting aspects of a Java audit is the specter of back payments – Oracle claiming you owe fees for past years of unlicensed Java use.
-Here’s how these claims typically work:

 • Current pricing applied to past usage: A critical and somewhat controversial detail is that Oracle often applies today’s pricing metrics to the entire past period of use.
 Oracle’s Java licensing model changed in 2023 to an employee-based metric (counting all employees in your organization).
 Even if back in 2019, you would have been able to license by processor or by named user, Oracle now tends to retroactively use the new, typically more expensive metric.
-For example, if you have 1,000 employees, Oracle may say you needed a Java SE subscription for 1,000 employees since 2019.
+For example, if you have 1,000 employees, Oracle may indicate that you have required a Java SE subscription for 1,000 employees since 2019.
 The current list price (roughly $15 per monthly employee) is $15,000.
 Over four years, that sticker price would be $720,000.
 This could be the opening figure Oracle floats as your liability – an eye-popping sum designed to get your attention.

 • Claims vs. settlements: It’s important to realize the number Oracle initially claims you owe is often a negotiating anchor, not the final amount.
-Oracle knows that demanding full back payment in cash could lead to resistance or legal challenges (especially if you never signed a contract agreeing to those terms – many Java users didn’t sign anything, they just used the software under Oracle’s standard license).
+Oracle knows that demanding full back payment in cash could lead to resistance or legal challenges (especially if you never signed a contract agreeing to those terms – many Java users didn’t sign anything; they just used the software under Oracle’s standard license).
 Therefore, Oracle usually aims to convert this “debt” into a sale.
 They will typically propose, explicitly or implicitly, a deal like: “Purchase a three-year Java SE Universal Subscription now, and we’ll consider past issues resolved.”
 This is easier for them to sell internally and for you to swallow, as it feels like buying a future product rather than paying a fine for the past.

 • How back fees are calculated: To illustrate, consider two scenarios:

 1. Small-scale example (old model): You had 100 desktops running Oracle Java from 2020 to 2022, but no license.
 Under the pre-2023 model, Oracle could say you needed 100 Named User Plus subscriptions at $2.50 per user/month.
 That’s $250/month.
 Over 36 months, roughly $9,000 in subscription fees are unpaid.”
-Oracle might add 22% uplift for support or just stick to that number as a subscription total.
+Oracle might add a 22% uplift for support or stick to that number as the total subscription

+.
 They could claim around $9k in back licensing.
 Larger example (new model): You have 2,000 employees, and Oracle assumes Java was widely used across the company from 2019 to 2024.
-Using the employee metric at $12 per employee/month (Oracle has tiered pricing, and 2,000 might get a small volume discount from $15 to $12), that’s $24,000 per month.
+Using the employee metric at $12 per employee/month (Oracle has tiered pricing, and 2,000 might get a small volume discount from $15 to $12), that’s $24,000 monthly.
 For five years (~60 months), that’s $1.44 million.
-Oracle might present a retroactive bill of $1.4M for those five years of unlicensed Java.

-These numbers are not theoretical—there have been reports of Oracle’s initial audit findings in the millions for large enterprises.
-One Fortune 100 company with tens of thousands of employees was told its Java compliance gap was valued in eight figures (tens of millions of dollars).
+Oracle may present a retroactive bill of $1.4 million for those five years of unlicensed Java.These numbers are not theoretical—there have been reports of Oracle’s initial audit findings in the millions for large enterprises.
+One Fortune 100 company with tens of thousands of employees was informed that its Java compliance gap was valued in the eight figures (tens of millions of dollars).
 This is why many describe Oracle’s Java audits as high-stakes and even “extortionate” if unprepared.

 • Negotiation and back payment resolution: Oracle often prefers a forward-looking resolution.
 They might waive some or all past fees if you commit to a substantial purchase in the future.
 For instance, Oracle could say: “Sign a new 3-year Java subscription for all your employees (maybe at a slight discount), and we won’t pursue past fees.”
 They may also include a clause in the agreement that releases you from any past compliance claims – this is critical to insist on if you settle this way.
 Essentially, you pay for the future, and Oracle forgives the past.
 From Oracle’s perspective, this achieves their goal: you’re now a paying Java customer.